Bodii97/Bodii97/README.md

 - 👋 Hi, I’m @Bodii97
-- 👀 I’m interested in Biking , Hiking
+- 👀 I’m interested in Biking & Meditation
 - 🌱 I’m currently learning Coding
 - 💞️ I’m looking to collaborate on with anyone
 - 📫 How to reach me : https://twitter.com/BodiiWorld